01-edu/public/subjects/displayfirstparam.en.md

 ### Instructions

-Write a program that takes strings as arguments, and displays its first argument.
+Write a program that takes `strings` as arguments, and displays its first argument.

-### Expected output
+### Usage

 ```console
 student@ubuntu:~/piscine/test$ go build